Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Are you putting your personal accounts at risk?

-You know those shared the posts that have lists of questions so your friends can get to know you better?
+You know those shared posts that have lists of questions so your friends can get to know you better?
 What’s your favorite movie?
 Favorite food?
 Name of your dog?
 Where did you honeymoon? and such.

 Or the “Do you remember?” posts.